andrastantos/brew/docs/anachronistic-computer/cpu.rst

 For the anachronistic computer, we need a properly anachronistic processor.
 As it turns out, I just have the design!
 I have been toying around with an instruction set design lately: the BREW architecture.

 What is BREW you might ask?
-It's my attempt at a RISC-like architecture.
-I had a few ideas that have been rattling around in my cranium for years, but have always put it off as too crazy a project to endevour on.
+It's my attempt at a RISC-like processor.
+I had a few ideas that have been rattling around in my cranium for years, but have always put it off as too crazy a project to embark upon.
 You see, there are way too many ISAs in the wild already, why should I inflict another one on the world?
 Plus, it's not exactly trivial to lift an ISA off the ground: one needs an assembler.
 A linker.
 A C compiler, runtime libraries, a debugger, a simulator.
 Ideally other languages, such as C++ as well.
-This was a daunting list that terrified my.
+This was a daunting list that terrified me.
 About a year ago, I said, what the hack, why don't I give it a shot?
 As it turns out, porting GCC (and binutils) to a new target wasn't all that difficult.
 In a couple of months I had pretty much all of the above accomplished.
 Except for GDB, the debugger.
-That I still didn't get around.
+That, I still didn't get around.
 This experience also allowed me to run some benchmarks (on an instruction-set simulator) and realize that my instruction set sucked in so many ways.
 I ended up re-writing the ISA three times, following up with all the toolset changes.
 At the end of the process though, I ended up with an ISA that was better in code-density then RISC-V, better then ARM, almost as good as THUMB.

 So, what does this processor look like?
 It's a 32-bit processor, and as I said, it's RISC-like.
 There are a few (nowadays) unusual features, so let's get through them!

 Instruction size
 ~~~~~~~~~~~~~~~~

-My ISA violates (at least) one of the main tenants of RISC: the instructions are of a variable length.
-The base instruction set is 16-bits long, but that doesn't allow for room for (almost any) immediate values.
-This is a problem for almost all 32-bit ISA designs: if you want to be able to store 32-bit constants right in the instruction stream, you obviously need more than 32-bits per instructions to do so.
+My ISA violates (at least) one of the main tenets of RISC: the instructions are of a variable length.
+The base instruction set is 16-bits long, but that doesn't allow room for (almost any) immediate values.
+This is a problem for all 32-bit ISA designs: if you want to be able to store 32-bit constants right in the instruction stream, you obviously need more than 32-bits per instructions to do so.
 If you don't, then, well, how do you describe 32-bit constants?
-You have two options and various RISC implementations do both: you either use multiple instructions to assemble a constant (for instance load the lower 16-bit, then the upper), or put the values somewhere in memory instead in the instruction stream and get them using a load instruction.
+You have two options and various RISC implementations do both: you either use multiple instructions to assemble a constant (for instance load the lower 16-bit, then the upper), or put the values somewhere in memory instead of the instruction stream and get them using a load instruction.

-I didn't want to do either: multiple instructions seem wasteful (you end up using 64-bits of instruction space at least, provided you instructions are 32-bit long) and using loads is slow; using the pre-fetcher to get consecutive data for the instruction stream is about as efficient as you can get to interface to memory.
+I didn't want to do either: multiple instructions seem wasteful and using loads is slow.
+In the first case you burn a lot of extra bits for describing two instructions.
+In the second, the instruction pre-fetcher is pretty much the most efficient way of getting data from memory.

-Given these considerations, I decided that constants must be part of the instructions and there must be a way to store 32-bit constants right then and there.
+Given these considerations, I decided that constants must be part of the instructions and there must be a way to store 32-bit constants directly.
 That however means that some of my instructions are going to be longer than 32 bits, the next logical value being 48 bits.
 So, I ended up with three instruction lengths:

 1. 16-bit instructions for everything not involving immediate constants
 2. 32-bit instructions where a 16-bit immediate is sufficient
 3. 48-bit instructions where a full 32-bit immediate is required

-After experimentation, this picture got muddled a bit: I realized that there is good value in encoding really small immediates in 16-bit instructions, at least for certain often used operations.
+After experimentation, this picture got muddled a bit: I realized that there is good value in encoding really small constants in 16-bit instructions, at least for certain often used operations.

 Registers and their encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ISA follows the traditional 3-register addressing of almost all modern RISC processors: there is a destination register and (up to) two source registers, each being described by individual fields in the instruction set.
 There are a total of 15 general-purpose registers, $r0 through $r14.
-So, an addition can be described as: `$r3 <- $r10 + $r12` for instance (yes, the assembly is algebraic, you don't have to learn a bunch of cryptic mnemonics).
+An addition can be described as: `$r3 <- $r10 + $r12` for instance (yes, the assembly is algebraic, you don't have to learn a bunch of cryptic mnemonics).

 You probably have two questions at this point: Why 15 and how can this ever work?

 To describe one of 15 registers, one needs 4 bits.
 Three such register indices need 12 bits.
-I have only 16 bits for an instruction, so that should mean I can have only 16 instructions?
+I have only 16 bits for an instruction, so that should mean I can have only 16 different instructions?
 That's surely insufficient.
 Indeed it is.
 But I don't have 16 registers, only 15.
-That means, that in each of the three register-index fields, I can have a special value (I've used 0xf) to denote an alternate behavior.
-Originally the idea was that an 0xf in a register index field means that the operand value should come from the immediate field after the instruction, instead of a register (see how variable instruction-length would come to be?) but later this idea got muddled quite a bit.
+That means, that in each of the three register-index fields, I can have a special value (I've used 0xf) to denote some alternate behavior.
+Originally the idea was that an 0xf in a register index field would mean an immediate operand.
+Later this idea got quite a bit more complicated.

 One way to look at this is that these '0xf' fields 'escape' into an alternate instruction decode plane, allowing for more operations.
-For instance, if the destination register field is set to '0xf', that surely shouldn't mean that the destination is an immediate field after the instruction.
-That value could be used to decode conditional branches for instance.
+For instance, if the destination register field is set to '0xf', that surely shouldn't mean that the destination is an immediate.
+That space could be used to decode conditional branches for instance.

 In the end, the 16-bit instruction is broken up into four 4-bit fields::